asutherland/searchfox/docs/analysis.md

 record is the only `def` target for a given symbol, then the context menu for any source records with that symbol will contain a `Go to
 ${pretty}` entry, where `${pretty}` is the target's `pretty` property.

+### Peek Ranges

+Target records may contain a `peekRange` of the form `${start_line}:${start_file_offset}-${end_file_offset}` that spans the potentially multiple lines of source involved in whatever's being indexed, plus any contiguous associated documentation block.
+For example, a C++ method prototype that spans multiple lines and is preceded by a doxygen comment block would include both the comment and the multiple lines of prototype.

+The range contains file offsets so that the snippet of source can be extracted without needing to load the entire source file into memory.
+The range is prefixed by the line number corresponding to the first offset so that the snippet can be displayed with proper line numbers.

 ### C++ inheritance